 Closing Revenue GAPS

-We're now heading to the end of Q1 for 2020 with the ritual of negotiating and eventually agreeing on the 2020 (hopefully that's done by now) and 2021 revenue targets.
+We're now heading to the beginning of Q2 for 2020 with the ritual of negotiating and eventually agreeing on the 2020 (hopefully that's done by now) and 2021 revenue targets.
 A task and phase of the year that most of us don't enjoy that much.

 Many of you are still getting the compensation plan to support the overall plan (not and easy task), distributing the quota agreements with the reps and finalizing the quarterly numbers, calculating the productivity growth for newly hired reps, and/or partners and percentage of distribution for expected revenue over each quartet of the year.
 Oh yes, and differentiated net new, verses same account revenue growth in your CRM system, and listing all renewals by account. date of renewal expectations.
 The list goes on but you get the idea.

 The objective of these plans is to facilitate the collective decisions and get alignment around which changes should be made and what will be different from last years actions in order to ensure planned increased expectations to top-line growth will be met.
 Sounds simple but for those of us that have done this many, many times - we all know it's not.